Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/u/util-linux/README.md

   * The bugs that hit us in 2.39 seem to be fixed without any patches that have since been developed by the EasyBuild community, so we deviate from 2023b.

+### Version 2.39.3 from LUMI/24.03 on

+  * Version bump of 2.39.3 for LUMI/24.02 and 24.11,

+  * but there is a new dependency: SQLite, for a function that is enabled by default.

+  * And there is also an extra configure flag `--disable-symvers` needed for cpeCray as there are issues with versioned symbols.